mes

 Material

 Scan barcode, verify lot, capture weight.
 Wrong material?
-System stops you—not QA three weeks later.
+System stops you.
+Not QA three weeks later.

 type